ampproject/amphtml/extensions/amp-video-iframe/amp-video-iframe.md

 - By default, an `amp-video-iframe` is sandboxed (see [details](#sandbox)).

-- `amp-video-iframe` implements all [Video Features](../../spec/amp-video-interface.md), like autoplay, minimize-to-corner and rotate-to-fullscreen.
+- `amp-video-iframe` implements all [Video Features](/spec/amp-video-interface.md), like autoplay, minimize-to-corner and rotate-to-fullscreen.

 - `amp-video-iframe` must only request resources via HTTPS.

 - `amp-video-iframe` is not scrollable.

+In short, `amp-video-iframe` plugs AMP video features into an embedded document that hosts a video player.

 ## Usage of amp-video-iframe for advertising

 `amp-video-iframe` **must not** be used for the primary purpose of displaying advertising.
 It is OK to use `amp-video-iframe` for the purpose of displaying videos, where part of the videos are advertising.
 This AMP policy may be enforced by not rendering the respective iframes.

-Advertising use cases should use [`amp-ad`](https://www.ampproject.org/docs/reference/components/amp-ad) instead.
+Advertising use cases should use [`amp-ad`](https://amp.dev/documentation/components/amp-ad) instead.

 The reasons for this policy are that: